lawwman/tutorial/crypto/ethereum/eth_whitepaper.md

 # Ethereum
 intent:
-- protocol for building decentralised applications
+- create a protocol for building decentralised applications
-- emphasis on situations requiring:
+- useful for situations requiring:
   - rapid development time
   - security for small and rarely used applications
   - ability of different applications to very efficiently interact